DIE-SOFT/die-soft.github.io/_posts/2022-08-26-nemo-monthly-update-2.md

 Welcome back, Sleepyheads.
 We’ve already wrapped up our second month since the Kickstarter concluded, so it’s time for another *development update*! 🎉

-But before I get into what I’ve been working on, just a reminder that pre-orders are available [**via PledgeManager**](https://diesoft.pledgemanager.com/projects/little-nemo/participate/), and also there are still lots of you that haven’t filled out your [**backer surveys**](https://diesoft.pledgemanager.com/projects/little-nemo/) yet.
+But before I get into what I’ve been working on, just a reminder that pre-orders are available [via PledgeManager](https://diesoft.pledgemanager.com/projects/little-nemo/participate/), and also there are still lots of you that haven’t filled out your [backer surveys](https://diesoft.pledgemanager.com/projects/little-nemo/) yet.
 Please make sure to get that filled out soon so you don’t forget.
 When it comes time for fulfillment, I’ll only be able to fulfill your order if you’ve filled out your survey!
 Of course there'll be other reminders, but best to take care of it now 😊

 This past month I’ve been continuing to work on the authoring tooling (this is a "game" I use to build and test the world of Slumberland, I usually just refer to it as *NemoMaker*).
 It just needs a bit more work before it’s in a place where I can use it to build the early parts of the game for a Sleepwalker test build.
-If you didn’t read the [**previous update**](https://www.kickstarter.com/projects/diesoft/little-nemo/posts/3569416), check it out as I go into some details about why I’m building my own custom tooling for *Little Nemo*.
+If you didn’t read the [previous update](https://www.kickstarter.com/projects/diesoft/little-nemo/posts/3569416), check it out as I go into some details about why I’m building my own custom tooling for *Little Nemo*.

 ## This Month’s Progress Breakdown